claxonode/filter-kanji-extension/README.md

 - You can filter out Kanji that you want to see, Jouyou, Jinmeiyou, Uncommons and also reset what is being displayed.

 ## Limitations
-- It does not truly filter out kanji, rather it is a bit of Node manipulation via the class attribute, due to Jouyou Kanji's <li> and Jinmeiyou Kanji's <li> having classes that represent different colors
+- It does not truly filter out kanji, rather it is a bit of Node manipulation via the class attribute, due to Jouyou Kanji's <li> and Jinmeiyou Kanji's <li> having classes that represent different colors.
+- I haven't figured out how to make popup only work for that particular website